open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 - Set the BIOS boot manager to boot from the USB pen drive

 - Reboot the Standalone Node
-  This will start the Edge Microvisor bootkit uOS followed by Microvisor installations.
+  This will start Microvisor installations.

 - Automatic Reboot
   The standalone edge node will automatically reboot into Microvisor.